AxonIQ/reference-guide/axon-framework/serialization.md

 ## Serializer Implementations

-`Serializers` come in several flavors in the Axon Framework and are used for a variety of subjects.
+`Serializers` come in several flavors in Axon Framework and are used for various things.
 Currently, you can choose between the `XStreamSerializer` and `JacksonSerializer` to serialize messages \(commands/queries/events\), tokens, snapshots and sagas in an Axon application.

 As there are several objects to be serialized, it is typically desired to chose which serializer handles which object.